Daniel Arshack: Created novel process for clearing individual maligned in a United Nations report

 In 2014, Arshack represented the single largest taxpayer in the Democratic Republic of the Congo (DRC), who had been identified in a very public United Nations report prepared by UN area "experts" as a funder and supporter of rebel groups in that country.
 The individual denied the allegations and sought legal counsel to generate the evidence that the allegations were false and then convince the UN to retract the allegations made in the report, as these allegations had taken a severe toll on his business interests throughout the DRC and elsewhere in Africa and Europe.
 As a result of Arshack’s representation, the UN took the completely unprecedented step of agreeing to retract all of the damaging statements made against this individual; moreover, Arshack’s team addressed the lack of process within the UN structure to address allegations such as those made in these UN reports.

 United States vs. Devyani Khobragade

 In 2013, Arshack represented Indian diplomat Devyani Khobragade, then the Deputy Consul General in New York, who was arrested on charges of illegally obtaining a work visa for her children’s nanny and paying her far less than the minimum wage.
 The case received considerable press and comment from the US State Department.
 Arshack advised Khobragade against leaving the country without a judge’s permission amidst the media storm.
 Ultimately all charges against Khobragade were dismissed.

-United States vs. Chetan Kapur

-In 2013, Arshack defended Chetan Kapur, manager of the New York-based hedge fund Think Strategy, who had been the subject of a prolonged SEC investigation.
-Kapur faced charges of security fraud, investor advisor fraud, and wire fraud, and faced up to 125 years in prison.
-In a deal with prosecutors, Kapur pleaded guilty to a felony (one count of failure to preserve books and records), was sentenced to time served (one year), and the prosecutors dismissed fraud charges.